boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 This is where `temporal_rs`'s Partial API comes in.

-It turns out that while property bags in JavaScript can have various fields set, there is still a general shape for the fields that can be provided and validated in Temporal.
+It turns out that, while property bags in JavaScript can have various fields set, there is still a general shape for the fields that can be provided and validated in Temporal.